-• While the company has built up intra-Asian history and expertise, the region's growth potential is luring new players, increasing the competition Evergreen will face.
+While the company has built up intra-Asian history and expertise, the region's growth potential is luring new players, increasing the competition Evergreen will face.

 After clawing its way back up the ranks and reaching fourth place, Evergreen Line has slipped one place and is now fifth in terms of market share.
-According to AXS Alphaliner, it has an overall capacity of 952,328 twenty-foot equivalent units (TEUs), 27,506TEUs behind the fourth-largest container shipping company Hapag-Lloyd and 133,537TEUs ahead of sixth-placed COSCON.
+According to AXS Alphaliner, it has an overall capacity of 965,341 twenty-foot equivalent units (TEUs), 5,089TEUs behind the fourth-largest container shipping company Hapag-Lloyd and 149,025TEUs ahead of sixth-placed COSCON.

 Evergreen Line boasts a strong presence on intra-Asia trade routes, and continues to launch new routes.
-The latest service to be included in its intra-Asia portfolio is its joint one with Cheng Lie Navigation (CNC) - the weekly China-Philippines Service (CPH) - with the port rotation of Shanghai, Ningbo, Xiamen, Shekou, Manila (south harbour) and back to Shanghai.
+The latest service to be included in its intra-Asia portfolio is a new weekly Taiwan-Shekou-Malacca Strait Service (TSS), with the port rotation of Kaohsiung - Hong Kong - Shekou - Port Klang - Penang - Port

+Klang - Singapore - Tanjung Pelepas - Kaohsiung - and a dedicated weekly Taiwan - Hong Kong Service (THK), with the port rotation of Taichung, Taipei, Kaohsiung, Hong Kong and Taichung.
 The high growth potential of intra-Asia routes has seen a number of lines expand into this area.
 BMI believes Evergreen Line is positioned better than most, as intra-Asia is its traditional operating area and it has built up considerable expertise and a client base there.